marmelab/react-admin/docs/Admin.md

 ## `appLayout`

-If you want to deeply customize the app header, the menu, or the notifications, the best way is to provide a custom layout component through the `appLauout` prop.
+If you want to deeply customize the app header, the menu, or the notifications, the best way is to provide a custom layout component through the `appLayout` prop.

 ```jsx
 // in src/App.js